vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 lead to huge `diff`s later on and a lot of potentially redundant commits.
 It is also easier to have our tests be _read-only_.

 The source code formatting check finishes quickly.
-Next we make sure that we can build our project.
+Next, we will make sure that we can build our project.
 This is as simple as running the `v .` command.
 This will build the project fast.
 If you plan to distribute the built executable, it is recommended to use `v -prod .` to generate an optimised executable, which takes slightly longer.
 You can also choose to generate optimised `-prod`